 Are you thinking about getting a Golden Retriever puppy and are curious about how active they may be?
 Or you might be wondering if your current Golden Retriever puppy is suffering from hyperactivity and whether that insane level of energy is typical or not.

-Golden Retriever puppies have a high energy level and are very active.
-Owners must dedicate plenty of time to physical and mental activities, or a puppy’s pent-up energy can lead to destructive behaviors.
+Golden Retriever puppies are part of the sporting group of dogs, which are typically very active.
+Owners must dedicate plenty of time to daily exercise, or a puppy’s pent-up energy can lead to undesirable behaviors.
 Activity levels remain high for the first two years before moderating somewhat after that.

 After two years, Golden Retrievers are young adults and become much better at following the rules and knowing their boundaries.
 While exercise requirements remain relatively high, training becomes more enjoyable.

 Understanding a general timeline of what to expect through puppyhood will help if you already have a Golden Retriever puppy.

 Alternatively, you may be considering a new Golden puppy.
 In that case, you need to know what you’re getting into and whether the puppy’s energy level and exercise needs are compatible with your lifestyle.